Metrology for Temporal Light Modulation 20NRM01

 Methods for traceable and validated measurement of temporal light modulation (Objectives 1 and 2)

 Based on the models given in IEC TR 63158:2018 and IEC TR 61547-1:2020, uncertainty components, which affect TLM quantities for flicker and the stroboscopic effect, have been identified.
 To propagate uncertainties, from the time domain to PstLM and SVM, models have been built.
 Using these models, sensitivity coefficients for uncertainty propagation have been determined for various waveforms.
-This uncertainty analyses will be an input to calibration of TLM measurement devices.
+This uncertainty analysis will be used for the calibration of TLM measurement devices.
 Further investigation into the models revealed shortcomings of the current definitions as well as of reference implementations of TLA metrics.
-At the CIE Expert Tutorial and Symposium on the Measurement of Temporal Light Modulation in Athens, Greece, October 2022, various presentations have been given, providing guidance on improved implementation of the existing TLM models.
 In addition, the improved models have been implemented in a luminous flux measurement setup which has been used to measure a large number of light sources for TLM.

 Typical performance of measurement devices can be expressed in quality indices, which characterise how a physical effect influences the instrument’s reading.
-For TLM measurement devices quality indices have been defined for frequency response and dynamic range of signal.
-With the aim of characterising TLM measurement devices an LED-based facility has been built which will be used to assess dynamic range.
+For TLM measurement devices, quality indices have been defined for frequency response and dynamic range of signal.
+An LED-based facility has been built with the aim of characterising TLM measurement devices, which will be used to assess dynamic range.
 A laser-based facility has been realised, and procedures to measure the frequency response of TLM measurement devices have been tested.
-The laser-based facility will be used to further characterise and calibrate TLM measurement devices.
+The frequency response of various commercially available TLM measurement devices has been characterised and compared against the developed TLM models, for flicker and the stroboscopic effect.
+An approach for a quality index for frequency response has been tested and further developed.
 Quality indices can be used for instrument classification, helping prospective instrument buyers selecting suitable TLM measurement equipment.

 Novel methods for TLM measurement (Objective 3)

 In an experimental study, conducted in an environment illuminated with multiple light sources, image sequences at frame rates of 8 kHz and 4 kHz have been taken with RGB cameras.
 For each colour channel of the cameras, (namely, red, green, and blue) the TLM waveforms have been extracted for a region of interest marked in the image sequences.
 The results reveal the operation principle of tuneable white LED-based lamps, which consist of various types of white LEDs or RGB-LEDs.
 The study underlined the need to evaluate TLM by (multi-)spectral and spatially resolved measurements.
-Vivid examples have been obtained by imaging TLM measurements of field scenes: a Christmas tree with different fairy lights; car headlights and daytime running lights; road lighting; a car dashboard with head-up display.
+Vivid examples have been obtained by imaging TLM measurements of field scenes: a Christmas tree with different fairy lights; car headlights and daytime running lights; road lighting; a car dashboard with head-up display; E27 socketed LED-based lamps providing RGBW and tuneable white light.
 Heat maps of SVM have been generated for relevant TLM metrics.

 Model for the visibility of the phantom array effect (Objective 4)

-The investigation of the visibility of the phantom array effect started with a literature review.
-Based on the literature review, the effect of temporal frequency, colour of the light source, saccade amplitude and velocity, and ambient illumination on the visibility of the phantom array effect will be studied.
-Three psychophysical experiments have been designed, and the experimental protocols have been approved by the Ethical Review Board (ERB) at Eindhoven University of Technology.
-All three experiments use a two-interval forced-choice (2IFC) task for the observers, in which observers need to indicate in which of the two sequentially presented stimuli the phantom array effect is visible to them.
+Based on an initial literature review, five psychophysical experiments were designed to study the effect of temporal frequency, colour of the light source, saccade amplitude and velocity, and ambient illumination on the visibility of the phantom array effect.
+The experimental protocols for experiments 1-4 were approved by the Ethical Review Board (ERB) at Eindhoven University of Technology, and for experiment 5, by the Swedish Ethical Review Authority.
+All five experiments used a two-interval forced-choice (2IFC) task for the observers, in which observers need to indicate in which of the two sequentially presented stimuli the phantom array effect is visible to them.
 Changing the modulation depth in the pair of stimuli in combination with the QUEST+ method (a Bayesian adaptive psychometric testing method), enables adaptive collection of data, thus reducing the number of perceptual experiments needed.
-By doing so, the visibility threshold of the phantom array effect can be determined for the various lighting conditions.
+By doing so, the visibility threshold of the phantom array effect could be determined for the various lighting conditions.

 Impact

-A project website has been launched, and is regularly updated: https://www.mettlm.eu.
-On this website about 74 people have registered to receive a periodic project update via email.
+A project website was regularly updated: https://www.mettlm.eu.
+In total, 104 people registered on the website to receive periodic project updates via email.
 Registrants include EU Member State representatives, government experts, test organisations, manufacturers of measurement instruments, NGOs and other associations.
-In addition, potential stakeholders have been engaged with the consortium in online and face-to-face meetings, evaluating their needs.
-As a result of direct engagement with about 7 stakeholders the need for standardized measurement methods for TLM was confirmed.
-To generate further awareness of the project, results have been presented at CIE, DIN, IEA SSL Annex and TC PR.
-In addition, a YouTube video has been released aimed at explaining definitions related to TLM to the general public.
+As a result of direct engagement with stakeholders, 7 stakeholders confirmed the need for standardized measurement methods for TLM.
+To generate further awareness of the project, results have been presented at meetings of CIE, DIN, IEA SSL Annex and EURAMET TC PR.
+A YouTube video has been released aimed at explaining definitions related to TLM to the general public, a longer video on the subject of TLM contains an interview with a prominent researcher.

 Impact on industrial and other user communities

-The project will provide novel methods using luminance and radiance imaging measurement devices to measure TLM of extended scenes or large area luminaires and displays.
+The project provided novel methods using multispectral imaging measurement devices to measure TLM of extended scenes or large area luminaires and displays.
 The findings already initiated an improvement of the TLM measurement mode implemented in a commercial imaging luminance measurement device (ILMD).
-This work could be especially relevant to end users who want to measure the quality of lighting in field installations e.g., in an office space under mixed lighting conditions or on a building façade.
-A metric for the phantom array effect will provide the automotive industry, the entertainment industry and lighting manufacturers with a quantitative measure for the visibility of this effect.
-This will enable them to improve lighting products such that the visibility threshold for the phantom array effect is not exceeded, enhancing the safety and consumer appreciation of their products.
+The initiated luminance, multichannel, and tristimulus TLM meters were demonstrated regarding their advantages compared to illuminance TLM meters.
+These results are especially relevant to end users who want to measure the quality of lighting in field installations e.g., in an office space under mixed lighting conditions or on a building façade.
+The research on the visibility of the phantom array effect of car taillights could provide the automotive industry and lighting manufacturers with a quantitative measure for the visibility of this effect.
+This could enable them to improve lighting products such that the visibility threshold for the phantom array effect is not exceeded, enhancing the safety and consumer appreciation of their products.

-To promote the uptake of the project’s outcomes by the lighting industry and instrument manufacturers, the consortium will invite stakeholders from these sectors to participate in the interlaboratory comparison.
+To promote the uptake of the project’s outcomes by the lighting industry and instrument manufacturers, the consortium invited stakeholders from these sectors to participate in the interlaboratory comparison.
+To increase the number of participants the comparison was joined with the IEA 4E SSL Annex comparison.

 The consortium built up LED- and laser-based facilities to characterise and calibrate TLM measurement devices.
 The first commercially available TLM measurement devices have been tested against the facilities.
 Further characterisation and calibration of TLM measurement devices is foreseen to support regulatory compliance assessments.
 Preliminary tests were conducted on several (commercially available) TLM sources, using a variety of imaging devices, demonstrating the benefit of imaging TLM measurement modes.